Senior Community Service Employment Program (SCSEP): Job Training for Elders

 In 1989, NICOA was awarded reserved funding specifically to provide Older Americans Act, Title V, services to American Indian and Alaska Native elders.
 NICOA’s SCSEP mission is to provide opportunity for low income elders through paid training, meaningful community service and skills development.
 Since that time, NICOA has continuously been awarded reserved funding to serve as a national SCSEP set-aside grantee, serving American Indian and Alaska Native elders across the country in areas most in need of support.
 SCSEP fits well within NICOA’s overall mission to advocate for improved comprehensive health, social services and economic well-being for American Indian and Alaska Native elders.

 NICOA’s SCSEP provides services to anyone in our service areas eligible for the program.
 Today, NICOA administers SCSEP in seven states: Arizona, Minnesota, New Mexico, North Dakota, Oklahoma, South Dakota and Wisconsin.
-NICOA serves in coordination with 17 other national grantees providing services in nearly all 3,000 U.S. counties and territories through state and national grantees.
+NICOA is one of 17 national grantees providing these services, and one of two providing services to American Indian elders in the U.S.

 Who is eligible to participate in SCSEP?